Skip to main content Skip to main content

 Apply: a new prospective client is the daughter of a sitting cabinet minister of a foreign government.
 She is bringing a $3M account opening from inheritance.
 The KYC documentation is clean, the source of funds is well-explained (a documented family business sale a decade ago), and OFAC screening returns no hits.
 Is opening the account allowed, and what specifically is required?

-Going Deeper -- the AML failure modes that get firms fined.
-(1) The escalation gap: front-line staff saw the red flag, raised it informally, and the AML officer never got the formal report.
-Fix: written escalation templates, mandatory acknowledgment.
-(2) The training stale problem: AML training is annual, but the typology of laundering evolves faster (crypto on-ramps, NFT wash trading, third-party processors).
-Fix: scenario-based refreshers tied to recent FinCEN advisories.
-(3) The volume problem: large firms generate so many alerts that the queue becomes the bottleneck; legitimate SARs sit unfiled past the 30-day deadline.
-Fix: tiered triage and staffing tied to alert volume.
-(4) The relationship-protection instinct: a long-tenured advisor reluctant to flag a client they have known for 15 years.
-Fix: SAR-filing performance metrics that do not penalize for filings (good-faith filings are statutorily protected; the only AML metric that should hurt an advisor is failing to escalate).
-AI prompt for self-review: 'For this transaction, name three plausible legitimate explanations and three plausible suspicious explanations.
+Going Deeper -- the AML failure modes that get firms fined, and why they matter to you as a customer of a firm.
+(1) The escalation gap: front-line staff saw the red flag, raised it informally, and the AML officer never got the formal report -- a sign of a firm whose internal controls do not actually connect.
+(2) The stale-training problem: AML training is annual, but the typology of laundering evolves faster (crypto on-ramps, NFT wash trading, third-party processors), so programs that do not refresh fall behind.
+(3) The volume problem: large firms generate so many alerts that the queue becomes the bottleneck and legitimate SARs sit unfiled past the 30-day deadline.
+(4) The relationship-protection instinct: a long-tenured adviser reluctant to flag a client they have known for 15 years -- which is exactly why good-faith filings are statutorily protected.
+The pattern across all four is that a firm's AML hygiene is a proxy for its overall operational discipline -- worth checking via FINRA enforcement history before you choose where to custody your assets.
+An AI prompt to understand any transaction the system might flag: 'For this transaction, name three plausible legitimate explanations and three plausible suspicious explanations.
 Which set is better supported by the documentation, and what additional documentation would change the assessment?'
-The next module turns from the regulatory backdrop to the document that operationalizes a KYC into a real portfolio plan -- the Investment Policy Statement.
+The next module turns from the regulatory backdrop to the document that turns a profile into a real portfolio plan -- the Investment Policy Statement.

 Sit with the ideas.

-A client deposits cash into their brokerage account on three consecutive business days: $9,500, $9,200, and $9,800.
+A customer deposits cash into a brokerage account on three consecutive business days: $9,500, $9,200, and $9,800.
 The total is $28,500 -- above the $10,000 single-day threshold for a Currency Transaction Report (CTR), but each individual deposit is below it.
-The client mentions casually that they 'split it up to avoid the paperwork.'
-What is the disciplined response under the Bank Secrecy Act and FINRA Rule 3310?
+The customer mentions casually that they 'split it up to avoid the paperwork.'
+Understanding the Bank Secrecy Act and FINRA Rule 3310, what is the firm required to do?

 Why: